shashankuttekar/postcodesfrontend/README.md

 # Introduction

-It is a single page application using React JS that consumes the PostCodes Web API and presenting a autocomplet functionality to search post codes.
+This is React JS single page application that consumes the PostCodes Web API and presenting a autocomplet functionality to search post codes.
 The user should able to select a result from the autocomplete which gives the details for selected post code.
 Post code detail is a below:
 1. Country
 2. Region
 3. Admin District